min2ha/ukwa-site/content/target/26953/index.en.md

   "start_date": "2015-09-05T10:00:00Z"
 }

-# British Global and Travel Health Association (BGTHA), The

 British Global and Travel Health Association (BGTHA) aims to promote a multi-disciplinary approach to travel and global health by bringing together the various disciplines involved in global health and the health of travellers.
 Their aim is to offer information and education and stimulate research on travel and global health issues.